SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

   - creates a variable with the function name with the function as the value

   re-assigning the function name i.e. that local variable really, shadows the actual function!

+- What is a `first-class object`?
+It has all of the following **three** attributes:

+  1. can be assigned to variables and as elements of data structures (array, objects)
+  2. can be passed to a function as argument
+  3. can be returned as return value from a function/method